 dense vein sign

 With contrast administration, especially with a CT venogram, then a filling defect in a sinus is sought.
-When in the superior sagittal sinus it is referred to as the empty delta sign.
+Multiplayer reformatted CT venography has been reported with a sensitivity of 95% for this diagnosis 4.
 Signs on contrast CT include:

 - gyral enhancement